LoginRadius/engineering-portal/content/Why-is-MFA-important/index.md

 **Pros:** It is extremely difficult to hack biometrics.

 **Cons:** You can only login into the devices with biometric verification capabilities.
 The registered services can misuse your biometrics.
-Once your biometrics are hacked, you can not use it for any applications in the future.
+Once your biometrics are hacked, you can not use them for any applications in the future.

 ## Location factor